uwejacobs/owm-weather/readme.txt

 == Changelog ==

+= 5.3.0 =
+* Fixed layout shifts due to internal Bootstrap CSS OWM Weather will now only load a subset of the Bootstrap 5 CSS should the template not already include Bootstrap.
+This prevents unexpected changes to the template styles and navigation bar.
+* Added a new animated iconpack

 = 5.2.6 =
 * Fixed wind direction icon for Safari browser
 * Added Russian translation (thanks to laguna34); finalized German and French translations